What You Need to Know About Geothermal Technician

 Operation and Control: Controlling operations of equipment or systems.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Geothermal Installer

 Is There Going to be Demand for Geothermal Technicians?

-In 2016, there was an estimated number of 175,800 jobs in the United States for Geothermal Technician.
+In the United States, there were 175,800 jobs for Geothermal Technician in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 14,500 new jobs for Geothermal Technician by 2026.
-Due to new job openings and attrition, there will be an average of 18,700 job openings in this field each year.
+There will be an estimated 18,700 positions for Geothermal Technician per year.